maxnoll/maxnoll.github.io/english.md

 2011-16 German First State Exam in Law, Goettingen and Galway

 ## Research Interests
-Jurisdiction of States, especially in the internet
+Jurisdiction of States, especially on the internet

 ## Talks
 [4.
 September 2021 AjV-DGIR Conference 2021 (Bonn): The Obsolete Public-Private Distinction and Jurisdiction in International Law](https://twitter.com/AjVGermany/status/1376503351421067269)